amand33p/profile-store/README.md

 CLOUDINARY_NAME = "From your cloudinary dashboard"
 CLOUDINARY_API_KEY = "From your cloudinary dashboard"
 CLOUDINARY_API_SECRET = "From your cloudinary dashboard"
-UPLOAD_PRESET = "Folder/preset name where you want to save uploaded images (optional)"
+UPLOAD_PRESET = "Folder/preset name from your cloudinary account" (OPTIONAL)
 ```

 #### Client: